tds333/stdconfigparser/docu/description.rst

         config = get_config("~/mymodule.cfg")
         project_dir = config.get("project_dir")

+For environment information keep in mind it can bring in a can of worms for your application.
+Better is to only provide a defined set of variables as defaults for the configuration.

 Complex
 -------

 Your users are mainly programmers and already familiar with JSON.
 You cannot resist and want to provide powerful features at configuration level.
+All this is fine for JSON syntax only keep in mind the configuration parsing rules apply first.
+The value indent must be correct even if JSON normally allows a more syntax formats.

+Before you do this, please think some minutes if you really need this feature.
+Don't overuse it.

 Config file includes